tklepzig/Neon/README.md

 # Neon
-Making notes as simple and quick as possible, synchronized on all clients.
+Making notes as simple and quick as possible, synchronized to all clients.

 Still in development process, sample will coming soon...